eagle-io/docs/source/topics/nodes/datasource_file.rst

 	|icon-calendar| Set or reset the collection pointer for the corresponding file to re-collect its data from the specified date.
 This operation never removes historic data - it will only update and overwrite existing values.

 Parser Configuration
 	|icon-properties| Setup or Update the parser configuration for the selected file.
+See :ref:`Text Parser Configuration <text-parser>` for full details.

 Clear Historic
 	|icon-remove| Toggle active the Clear Historic button to clear the associated parameter's historic data on save.